This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Frequently Asked Questions

-Why do I feel guilty for setting boundaries?
+Why do I feel guilty for setting energetic boundaries?

 Boundary guilt typically has roots in early environments where your needs were treated as less important than others or where self-protection was associated with losing connection or approval.
-The nervous system learned to treat prioritizing yourself as dangerous and generates guilt as an automatic warning signal whenever you do it.
-That guilt is not evidence that the boundary is wrong — it is evidence that self-protection feels unfamiliar and triggers an old alarm that no longer reflects your current reality.
+Your inner awareness learned to treat prioritizing yourself as dangerous and generates guilt as an automatic warning signal whenever you do it.
+That guilt is not evidence that the energetic boundary is wrong — it is evidence that self-protection feels unfamiliar and triggers an old response that no longer reflects your current reality.

 How do I set energetic boundaries without feeling cold or disconnected?